gyanucs17/diet-plan-backend/README.md

 ### 5. Import database tables and using .sql file located at root named test_db.sql

+### 6. Start your php server
+Run the following commands to start server php -S localhost:8080 //you can use any port

 ## CSV Uploads

 1. Food Items - use CSV with header columns Resident name, IDSSI Level & Category, please look at sampleFood.csv sample file for your reference